juli27/Asteroids_SFML/README.md

 Asteroids_SFML
 ==============

-A little game made with C++ and the SFML Libraray
+A little game made with C++ and the SFML Library